-Use this item to restore botanical diversity to species-rich grasslands that have been damaged by practices such as the application of lime, fertiliser or FYM, or the use of herbicides.
+Use this item to restore botanical diversity to existing species-rich grasslands where diversity has been reduced by practices such as the application of lime, fertiliser or farmyard manure, or the use of herbicides.
+This item must be taken alongside the Species-rich Grassland Management option.